-- A. "Citation" or "Administrative Citation" means a civil citation issued pursuant to Section 9 of this Ordinance. - B. "Commercial Activity" means the distribution and sale or rental of goods and the provision of services other than Essential Services as defined in the County Health Officer's COVID-19 Order. - C. "COVID-19 Order" means an order of the County Health Officer that is now in existence, or later comes into existence, which is issued for the purpose of controlling the spread of the COVID-19 virus, and which reflects the Governor's order to all residents to heed the orders of local public health officers, as stated in paragraph 1 of Executive Order N-25-20 that was issued by the Governor of California on March 12, 2020. - D. "Days" means calendar days. - E. "Enforcement Officer" means the Code Enforcement Officer designated by the City Manager, any peace officer with jurisdiction in the City of Fort Bragg, any person designated by the City Manager to be responsible for Code Enforcement, or anyone identified by resolution of the City Council.
+A. "Citation" or "Administrative Citation" means a civil citation issued pursuant to Section 9 of this Ordinance.

+B. "Commercial Activity" means the distribution and sale or rental of goods and the provision of services other than Essential Services as defined in the County Health Officer's COVID-19 Order.

+C. "COVID-19 Order" means an order of the County Health Officer that is now in existence, or later comes into existence, which is issued for the purpose of controlling the spread of the COVID-19 virus, and which reflects the Governor's order to all residents to heed the orders of local public health officers, as stated in paragraph 1 of Executive Order N-25-20 that was issued by the Governor of California on March 12, 2020.

+D. "Days" means calendar days.

+E. "Enforcement Officer" means the Code Enforcement Officer designated by the City Manager, any peace officer with jurisdiction in the City of Fort Bragg, any person designated by the City Manager to be responsible for Code Enforcement, or anyone identified by resolution of the City Council.

-F. "Responsible Party" means an individual or legal entity, or the agent or legal guardian of such individual or entity, whose action or failure to act violates a COVID-19 Order.
+F. "Responsible Party" means an individual orthe legal entity, or the officer, agent, employee or representative operating on behalf of or in the course of the business or legal guardian of such individual or entity; whose action or failure to act violates a COVID-19 Order.